heyapplemango/cosmodal/README.md

   getSigningCosmWasmClientOptions?: SigningClientGetter<SigningCosmWasmClientOptions>
   // Getter for options passed to SigningStargateClient on connection. getSigningStargateClientOptions?: SigningClientGetter<SigningStargateClientOptions>
+  // Default UI config.
+  defaultUiConfig?: DefaultUiConfig
+  // Custom UI.
+If present, default UI will not show.
+  CustomUi?: ComponentType<UiProps>
+}

+type DefaultUiConfig = {
+  // Class names applied to various components for custom theming. classNames?: ModalClassNames
+  // Custom close icon.
+  closeIcon?: ReactNode
+  // A custom loader to display in the modals, such as enabling the wallet. renderLoader?: () => ReactNode
   // Shows the enabling modal on autoconnect.
-The default behavior
+The default behavior is to hide it
-  // is to hide it on autoconnect, since most times it will silently succeed
+  // on autoconnect, since most times it will silently succeed from a previous
-  // from a previous connection, and the enabling modal is distracting during
-  // first page load.
+  // connection, and the enabling modal is distracting during first page load. showConnectingModalOnAutoconnect?: boolean
-  showEnablingModalOnAutoconnect?: boolean
+}

+type UiProps = {
+  status: WalletConnectionStatus
+  wallets: Wallet[]
+  connectToWallet: (wallet: Wallet) => Promise<void>
+  reset: () => Promise<void>
+  // When status is AttemptingAutoConnect or Connecting, and this is defined,
+  // the UI should be prompting to connect to WalletConnect. walletConnectUri?: string
+  // Cancel connecting and close the UI.
+  cancel: () => void

+  // Passed through the provider. defaultUiConfig?: DefaultUiConfig
 }
 ```